benjminrichie/alx-SwiftOrder_App/backend/README.md

-1. To start the backend Server make sure you are in the `backend` folder/directory
+1. To start the backend development Server make sure you are in the `backend` folder/directory

         cd backend